A5rocks/code-jam-11/README.md

 - `ruff-format`: Runs the Ruff formatter.
 - `pip-compile requirements.in`: locks `requirements.in` to make `requirements.txt`
 - `pip-compile requirements-dev.in`: locks `requirements-dev.in` to make `requirements-dev.txt`

+## contributors

+In alphabetical order:
+ - @A5rocks (discord username: `a5rocks`) contributed the sending implementation, the README, and many smaller fixes.
+ - @aceeedev (discord username: `_aceee`) contributed the async database implementation, the profile command, and smaller features.
+ - @Darkshadogt (discord username: `darkshadogt`) contributed many smaller features everywhere.
+ - @LuckElixir (discord username: `luckgod.`) contributed the upgrade menu, the database and its interface, and helped with the formula for CPS cost.